Xilinx/Vitis_Libraries/utils/docs/src/design_flows.rst

 Shell Environment
 ~~~~~~~~~~~~~~~~~

-Setup the build environment using the Vitis and XRT scripts.
+Setup the build environment using the AMD Vitis |trade| and XRT scripts.

 .. code-block:: shell